-Access Audit logs · Cloudflare for Teams documentation
+Access Audit logs

 Cloudflare logs an Access authentication event whenever a user or service attempts to log in to an application, whether the attempt succeeds or not.

-Authentication events do not capture actions the user takes once they've authenticated.
+Authentication events do not capture actions the user takes once they have authenticated.

-Access retains authentication logs for 6 months.
+Access retains authentication logs for six months.

 Where to find Access Audit Logs

-Access audit logs are available in the Logs section of the Cloudflare for Teams dashboard.
+Access audit logs are available in the Logs section of the Zero Trust dashboard.
 Access provides the following view types of the logs:

-- User: all unique users with at least one successful login during the current calendar month.
+- User: All unique users with at least one successful login during the current calendar month.

 - Access Audit Log: Changes made to Access policies across the account.